mebusy/notes/dev_notes/AI_CS188_ML_NaiveBayes.md

 - Naïve Bayes: Assume all features are independent effects of the label
     - ![][1]
+    - what we will do is we will assume that there is one special node, it's going to be the label.
+Here, that's written out as Y. And that label's domain will be various digits 0-9.
 - Simple digit recognition version:
     - One feature (variable) Fᵢⱼ for each grid position `<i,j>`
     - Feature values are on / off, based on whether intensity is more or less than 0.5 in underlying image